lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 ### Status Button and LED

-The device has a button which when pressed enables a status LED which makes it possible to quickly inspect the status of the device.
+The device has a button which serves two purposes depending on how it is pressed.

+As short press will cause the status LED to blink the device status code.
 The status codes are as follows:

 number of flashes | status